km-verde/km-verde/README.md

 I'm a CS student based in metro-Atlanta, practicing and learning code whenever I can.
 My interests in computer science lie in human-computer interactions, digital storytelling, and assistive technologies.

-Currently, I am a third year and first-generation student at **Georgia Tech** for my Bachelor's of Science and intend on pursuing Media and People as my threads.
+Currently, I am a student at **Georgia Tech** for my Bachelor's of Science and intend on pursuing Media and People as my threads.
 I'm interested in UI/UX, front-end development, and developing accessible technology but am open to exploring other fields, as well!

 Besides computer science, I am also very interested in healthcare and medical research.
 Outside of school, I enjoy baking, watching horror movies, and playing/watching people play video games.
 I also heavily involve myself in the arts by playing the cello and sketching/drawing in my spare time.